-Approximately 5,500 lineal feet of 24-inch water main has been installed.
-The water main is nearly complete along Jug Street and will be making a turn southward to continue along Beech Road, where it will ultimately connect to the existing water main located in front of the water tower.
-Most of the areas disturbed by the water main installation have been graded, seeded and mulched.
+Approximately 6400 linear feet of 24-inch water main has been installed.
+The water main is complete along Jug Street and construction will continue along Beech Road where it will ultimately connect to the water tower.
+Most of the areas disturbed by the water main have been graded, seeded and mulched.